carpentries/instructor-training/README.md

 The instructor training course for The Carpentries which includes [Software Carpentry][swc-site], [Data Carpentry][dc-site], and [Library Carpentry][lc-site].
-Please see [https://carpentries.github.io/instructor-training/](https://carpentries.github.io/instructor-training/) for a rendered version of this material, [the lesson template documentation][lesson-example] for instructions on formatting, building, and submitting material, or run `make` in this directory for a list of helpful commands.
+Please see [https://carpentries.github.io/instructor-training/](https://carpentries.github.io/instructor-training/) for a rendered version of this material, [the lesson template documentation][lesson-doc] for instructions on formatting, building, and submitting material.

+If you want to preview this lesson locally, you will need the [{sandpaper} R package](https://carpentries.github.io/sandpaper-docs/#setup) along with R and pandoc.
+Once you have those installed, you may preview the lesson locally by opening R inside this directory and using the command `sandpaper::serve()`

 **Maintainer(s):**